EN TR

 Per-Panel Optimization

 Each panel evolved for its specific conditions.
-Best performance-to-cost ratio we've achieved.
+Best performance-to-cost ratio in our simulation runs.

 05